jddj137/image-twirl-ros/README.md

 *Hint: If you read through the [rospy documentation](http://wiki.ros.org/rospy/Overview) and are still stuck, look through the [Core ROS Tutorials](https://wiki.ros.org/ROS/Tutorials#Core_ROS_Tutorials).*

 **Once the image pipeline node is complete:**
-*TODO: Modify the launch file `img_pipeline-skeleton.launch` to launch the img_pipeline-skeleton.py node (instead of provided solution file).*
+*TODO: Modify the launch file `img_pipeline-skeleton.launch` to launch the img_pipeline-skeleton.py node (instead of the provided solution file).*

 **BONUS: Create your own image processing pipeline** Beginning on line 139 are the utility functions for processing and displaying images using OpenCV.
 The true image processing occurs in the `process_image()` function beginning on line 176.